nrwl/nx/docs/shared/nest-plugin.md

 nx build <nest-lib>
 ```

-## Nest Schematics
+## Nest Generators

-The Nest plugin for Nx extends the schematics provided by Nest.
+The Nest plugin for Nx extends the generators provided by Nest.
 Any commands that can be used with the Nest CLI can also be used with the `nx` command.
-The `--sourceRoot` flag should be used for all Nest schematics.
+The `--sourceRoot` flag should be used for all Nest generators.

 > The `--sourceRoot` command should point to the source directory of a Nest library or application within an Nx workspace.